chrisOkorodudu/basketball-barbershop/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# The Basksetball Barbershop

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+The basketball barbershop is a friendly forum in which basketball fans can talk hoops in any way they see fit.
+Focusing on the latest NBA news and trends, it is a place for people to not only keep up to date on whats happening in the league, but to share their opinions and predictions about what is happening and will happen in the future.
+Is Lebron the greatest of all time?
+Will Golden State win another championship?
+Should James Harden win MVP?
+The basketball barbershop is the perfect place to engage in open debate on these and countless other hot basetball topics.

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+The Basketball Barbershop is a web app that will allow users to create an account and post the latest news or opinions, as well as comment on other peoples posts and engage in debate.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they may browse through the main feed of posts, and comment on whichever posts they prefer.
+Additionally, logged in users will have the option of creating a new discussion.

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store users, posts, and comments.

-* users can have multiple lists (via references)
+* users can have as many posts as they like
-* each list can have multiple items (by embedding)
+* each post can have many comments

 (___TODO__: sample documents_)